Partial regularity in nonlocal systems I: Higher differentiability and integrability

 holds with $c \equiv c (n,N,s,\Lambda, \delta_1)$. \end{theorem} The main differences with the original result in \cite{KMS} are essentially three, none being really crucial.
 The first, already encountered in Section \ref{albordo}, is that we are dealing with vector valued solutions.
 This type of results are anyway invariant when passing to the vectorial case as they are only based on the use nonlocal Caccioppoli inequalities of the type in \rif{prop:cacc}, for which assumptions \rif{bs.1}-\rif{bs.2} are sufficient.
 The second is that in \cite{KMS} solutions in the entire $\er^n$ are considered.
 The third being that solutions are here considered in the class $w\in W^{s,2}_{\loc}(B;\er^N)\cap L^{1}_{2s}$ while in \cite{KMS} they were supposed to belong to $W^{s,2}(\er^n;\er^N)$.

 The version stated in Theorem \ref{lamaggiore} can be inferred for instance from \cite{byunnon}, that actually covers a much more complex situation (nonuniformly elliptic, nonlocal operators).
 The result in Theorem \ref{lamaggiore} can be inferred from the proof of \cite[Theorem 1.1]{byunnon} once we take $p=q=2$ and $b(\cdot)\equiv 0$ in \cite{byunnon}.
 Estimate \rif{stimapp} then follows from \cite[(1.5)]{byunnon} with the same choice of the parameters.
-Specifically, the starting point in \cite{byunnon} is in fact \cite[Lemma 3.1]{byunnon}, whose analog in our case follows from Lemma \ref{prop:cacc} herethat in fact covers the vectorial case $N\geq 1$.
-Note that in \cite{byunnon} solutions are a priori assumed to be bounded, but this is not necessary when $p=q$ or when $b(\cdot)\equiv 0$, which is precisely our situation.
-Such main modifications actually occurs in \cite[Lemma 3.4]{byunnon} after which the proof proceeds similarly to \cite{KMS} with the use of the tail to localize terms done for instance in \cite{meng}.
+Specifically, the starting point in \cite{byunnon} is in fact \cite[Lemma 3.1]{byunnon}, that in the current setting is precisely \rif{perfect22}.
+Although boundedness is assumed in the statement of \cite[Theorem 1.1]{byunnon}, in the special case $p=q=2$ and $b(\cdot)\equiv 0$, as pointed out in \cite[Remark 1]{byunnon}, the proof shows that such an assumption is not actually needed.
+Such main modifications actually occur in \cite[Lemma 3.4]{byunnon} after which the proof proceeds similarly to \cite{KMS} with the use of the $\tail$ to localize terms done for instance in \cite{meng}.
 Note that related localization arguments leading to statement similar to that of Theorem \ref{lamaggiore} are also present in \cite[Theorem 4.3]{sn}.
+At this stage, the modified version of \cite[Theorem 1.1]{byunnon} provides us with the estimate